How to calculate your premium and insurable earnings

 No earnings to report?

-Write ‘0’ (zero) as the insurable earnings for any NC that has zero earnings for this reporting period.
-If your business has closed or stopped employing people, please contact us.
+Write ‘0’ (zero) as the insurable earnings for any NAICS code that has zero earnings for this reporting period.
+Please contact us if your business has closed or stopped employing people.

 Who you are responsible for insuring

-• Yourself – if you are an independent operator, sole proprietor, partner or executive officer in the construction industry.
-See Expanded Compulsory Coverage in Construction for exceptions.
+• yourself – if you're an independent operator, sole proprietor, partner or executive officer in the construction industry.
+Learn more about mandatory coverage in construction for information on exceptions.

 Annual maximum

-The WSIB sets an annual maximum for insurable earnings based on the average industrial wage (AIW) for Ontario.
-For 2023, the annual insurable earnings maximum is $110,000.
+We set an annual maximum for insurable earnings based on the average industrial wage (AIW) for Ontario.
+For 2024, the annual insurable earnings maximum is $112,500.

-Once an individual’s earnings reach the annual maximum, you do not need to report the earnings that exceed the maximum.
+Once an individual’s earnings reach the annual maximum, you don't need to report the earnings that exceed the maximum.

 Earnings to include

-For the complete list of earnings to include, see appendix I of our Determining insurable earnings policy.
+Review appendix I of our Determining insurable earnings policy for the complete list of earnings to include.
 Non-insurable earnings, such as top ups to EI maternity benefits or sick pay credits used for early retirement, are not part of your insurable payroll and should be excluded.

 Earnings to exclude